-Submarine structures made by leaking gases (Priority Marine Feature) (SNH WMS)
+Submarine structures made by leaking gases (Annex I Habitat) (SNH WMS)

 This map layer is a Web Map Service provided by a third party.
 Data is automatically updated and made available by the data owners, but can be viewed in the NMPi portal.
 For detailed information about layers supplied by third parties, we recommend contacting the data owner directly

 The Priority Marine Feature (PMF) list contains 81 habitats and species considered to be of conservation importance in Scotland's seas.
 It includes many features which are characteristic of the Scottish marine environment, ranging from flame shell beds in coastal waters, to cold-water coral reefs of the deeper seas, and mobile species such as minke whale and basking shark.